-The Cirrus Perspecive package is one of the most technically advanced avionics systems available in general aviation.
+The Cirrus Perspective package is one of the most technically advanced avionics systems available in general aviation.
 As a result, finding an aircraft in the various simulators that fully support all the features necessary to work with the RealSimGear Cirrus Perspective package, has been challenging.
-The two biggest issues RealSimGear has encountered is finding a Cirrus aircraft model that both supports POP-OUT windows for the PFD/MFD AND supports mapping the buttons and encoders to the custom avionics functions.
-Unfortunately, there are only two real choices on the simulator market that support the Cirrus aircraft, namely the
+The two biggest issues RealSimGear has encountered are finding a Cirrus aircraft model that both supports POP-OUT windows for the PFD/MFD AND supports mapping the buttons and encoders to the custom avionics functions.

 Option 1 – vFlyteAir SR20, Version 2.6

-One of the major issues with both aircraft available for X-Plane, is the lack of POP-OUT support for the PFD/MFD screens within the aircraft.
+One of the major issues with both aircraft available for X-Plane is the lack of POP-OUT support for the PFD/MFD screens within the aircraft.
 To address this issue, RealSimGear has identified an open source plugin, XTextureExtractor, https://forums.x-plane.org/index.php?/files/file/42612-xtextureextractor/ that provides a means to capture specific texture renderings and display them on an external screen (namely the RealSimGear G1000 screens).
-This plugin is not supported by RealSimGear, and it should be pointed out that it only has been tested on nVidia 1080 hardware; it is not guaranteed to work on all systems.
-This plugin can be used on the vFlyteAir SR20 and will capture the PFD and MFD G1000 images in the aircraft, allow for POP-OUT, and therefore dragging down to the RealSimGear G1000 screens.
+This plugin is not supported by RealSimGear, and it should be pointed out that it only has been tested on Nvidia 1080 hardware; it is not guaranteed to work on all systems.
+This plugin can be used on the vFlyteAir SR20 and will capture the PFD and MFD G1000 images in the aircraft, allowing for POP-OUT, and therefore drag down to the RealSimGear G1000 screens.

 This method, combined with utilizing a custom CommandMapping.ini developed to interface with the custom vFlyteAir SR20 G1000 avionics suite, provides a highly realistic package for use with the RealSimGear Cirrus Perspective package ….
 With one caveat: